 “He has to be here to visit his solicitors and representatives.
 Would you rather he stayed in the country and left your inheritance to be siphoned away by corrupt employees?”

 “Yes,” Marcus said.
-“Because on top of having to visit his solicitors, he also revels in tormenting the two of us,” Marcus added, his face a thundercloud of fury.
+“Because on top of having to visit his solicitors, he also revels intormenting the two of us.”

-“You don’t have to see him,” I said, just as John had to me last night.
+“You don’t have to see him,” I said, echoing John from last night.